PelionIoT/mbl-docs/Docs/develop_applications/mbl_cli/setting_up.md

 1. Create a named NetworkManager connection profile for the interface with the `link-local` IPv4 addressing method.

-    In this example, use the name `mbl-ipv4ll`.
-Use the NetworkManager's command line interface:
+    This examples uses the name `mbl-ipv4ll`.
+Use the NetworkManager's command-line interface:

     ```
     $ sudo nmcli connection add ifname <interface-name-on-pc> con-name mbl-ipv4ll type ethernet -- ipv4.method link-local